manualbano-lgtm/Manuele_Albano_Tech_Writer/overview-article.md

 ---
-title: Feature Setup Guide
+title: Feature overview guide
 nav_order: 3
 ---
-# Feature Setup Guide
+# Feature overview guide

 ## Context
 An overview of a specific product area.
 The focus is on customer value and usability.